Yalantis/YACalendar/README.md

 }
 ```

-2. Set config to calendar.
+2. Set config to the calendar.
 ```swift
 calendarView.config.day = MyDayConfig()